 After a successful five week operation, the temporary Household Waste Recycling Centre at ATR, Balmuildy Rd, will close after this Sunday 5 July.
 Access to the main site at Mavis Valley will then be from both directions and onsite traffic management will continue until further notice.
 We expect delays so please consider if your visit is essential.
 Thank you for your support during this particularly busy period for both sites.
 We ask for your continued patience as we revert to normal operations.

-New restrictions have been introduced in line with advice on social distancing and the COVID-19 pandemic and these must be followed.
+Please remember that restrictions have been introduced in line with advice on social distancing and the COVID-19 pandemic and these must be followed:

 - You should not visit the facility if you or a member of your household is/are unwell and have Covid-19 symptoms.
 You should be following the 7-day self-isolation guidance if you are unwell, or the 14 day stay at home guidance if a member of your household is unwell.

 - A maximum of two people from the same household will be permitted on site, to assist with and to speed up the process of unloading.

 - ID to prove East Dunbartonshire residence is required.
 The driver should have their UK photo card driver’s licence or a recent Council Tax / Utility bill showing their East Dunbartonshire address.
 If you do not have this, you will be turned away.

 - Entrance is at the discretion of East Dunbartonshire Council and will be managed by on-site employees.

 - Please be patient, expect long delays and be prepared to queue.

 - Please remember to stay in your vehicle while queueing to aid with social distancing.
 Please do not leave your vehicle until you are instructed to do so by site staff.